cfblaeb/spot/README.md

 ## to do list
 * settings
-  * realtime
   * calibration offset
   * log file storage place
-* realtime
+* realtime (back and front)
-  * pop with existing data
+  * make it so that realtime is updated more frequently.
+Separately from logging delay
+    * So a log time and a measure/transmit time

 ## post development thoughts
 * hardware